Bangladesh–India relations: Energy

-Scholarships
+Readymade garment sector

+Import of cotton

+Readymade Garments account for majority of Bangladesh's exports, but the sector itself is heavily reliant on import of Cotton from countries like India, China, and Brazil.
+Bangladesh's economic boom reliant on this sector relies heavily on raw materials imported from India.
+According to The Observatory of Economic Complexity, in the year 2022 alone, raw cotton accounted for about 21% of Indian exports to Bangladesh.
+Bangladesh imports cotton primarily from India at about $942 million.

+Scholarship

 Every year 200 Bangladeshi students receive ICCR scholarships.
 India has offered scholarships for meritorious Bangladeshi under and post graduate students and PhD researchers to undertake studies in traditional systems of medicines like Ayurveda, Unani and Homeopathy, according to Indian High Commission in Dhaka.
 In 2017, 400 Indian medical students protested in Chittagong after they failed to register with the Bangladesh Medical and Dental Council.

-Trade and investment

-The trade is set to go at $10 billion by 2018 through ports.
-Bilateral trade between India and Bangladesh stood at US$6.6 billion in 2013–14 with India's exports at US$6.1 billion and imports from Bangladesh at US$462 million, representing more than double the value of US$2.7 billion five years ago.